rsanzante/ansible-nginx-server-block/README.md

 - nsb_locations: []

   List of server locations.
-Each location have the following
+Each location can have two forms.
+One is the custom locatins and they have the following properties:
-  properties:

   - match: Location's  match clause.
 Mandatory.
     Ex: `/`, `/status`, `^~ /images/`, `~* \.(gif|jpg|jpeg)$`